-We may acquire or invest in companies, which may divert our management's attention and result in additional dilution to our stockholders
+The acquisition of Formation Nation and any future acquisitions or investments may divert our management's attention, result in additional dilution to our stockholders or adversely affect our operating results

 We have in the past acquired or invested in businesses, products or technologies that we believed could complement or expand our current platform, enhance our technical capabilities or otherwise offer growth opportunities.
-As part of our business strategy, we may in the future continue to seek to acquire or invest in businesses, products or technologies that we believe could complement or expand our services, enhance our technical capabilities or otherwise offer growth opportunities.
-The risks we face in connection with such acquisitions or investments, whether or not they are consummated, include, but are not limited to:
+In February 2025, we acquired Formation Nation, and we may in the future seek to acquire or invest in additional businesses, products or technologies.
+The risks and uncertainties we face in connection with the recent acquisition of Formation Nation or any future acquisitions or investments, whether or not they are consummated, include, but are not limited to:

-- an acquisition may negatively affect our results of operations because it may require us to incur charges or assume substantial debt or other liabilities, may cause adverse tax consequences, may expose us to claims and disputes by stockholders and third-parties, including intellectual property claims and disputes, or may not generate sufficient financial return to offset additional costs and expenses related to the acquisition; - we may encounter difficulties or unforeseen expenditures in integrating the business, technologies, products, personnel or operations of any company that we acquire, particularly if key personnel of the acquired company decide not to work for us; - we may not be able to realize anticipated synergies on a timely basis, if at all; - an acquisition or investment may disrupt our ongoing business, divert resources, increase our expenses and distract our management;
+• an acquisition may require us to incur charges or assume substantial debt or other liabilities, cause adverse tax consequences, expose us to claims and disputes by stockholders and third parties, including intellectual property claims and disputes, or may not generate sufficient financial return to offset additional costs and expenses related to the acquisition;

-- an acquisition or investment may result in a delay or reduction of customer purchases for both us and the company acquired due to customer uncertainty about continuity and effectiveness of service from either company; - we may encounter challenges integrating the employees of the acquired company into our company culture; - our use of cash to pay for acquisitions or other investments would limit other potential uses for our cash; - if we incur debt to fund any acquisitions, such debt may subject us to material restrictions on our ability to conduct our business due to new financial maintenance and other covenants; and - if we issue a significant amount of equity securities in connection with any future acquisitions, existing stockholders may be diluted and earnings per share may decrease.
+- encountering difficulties or unforeseen expenditures in integrating the business, technologies, products, personnel or operations of any acquired company, particularly if key personnel of the acquired company decide not to work for us; - inability to retain personnel, key customers, distributors, vendors and other business partners of the acquired business; - our inability to realize the financial and strategic goals or anticipated synergies of the acquisition or investment on a timely basis, if at all; - incurring higher than anticipated costs to effectively integrate an acquired business, to bring an acquired company into compliance with applicable laws and regulations or due to additional compensation issued or assumed in connection with an acquisition; - disruption to our ongoing business, diversion of resources and distraction of our management; - delays or reductions in customer purchases for both us and the company acquired due to customer uncertainty about continuity and effectiveness of service from either company; - challenges integrating the employees of the acquired company into our company culture; - exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition; - potential identified or unknown security vulnerabilities in acquired products or technologies that expose us to additional security risks or delay our ability to integrate the products or technologies into our offerings; - difficulty in maintaining controls, procedures and policies during the transition and integration and inability to conclude that our internal controls over financial reporting are effective; - our use of cash to pay for acquisitions or other investments would limit other potential uses for our cash; - if we incur debt to fund any acquisitions, such debt may subject us to material restrictions on our ability to conduct our business due to new financial maintenance and other covenants; and - the issuance of a significant amount of equity securities in connection with any future acquisitions, existing stockholders may be diluted and earnings per share may decrease.